Group Testing with Prior Statistics: Abstract

 \section{Abstract}

 We consider a new group testing model wherein each item is a binary random variable defined by an {\it a priori} probability of being {\it defective}.
 We assume that each probability is small and that items are independent, but not necessarily identically distributed.
-The goal of {\it group testing} algorithms is to identify with high probability the subset of defectives via non-linear (disjunctive) binary measurements.
-Our main contributions are two classes of algorithms: (1) adaptive algorithms with tests based either on a maximum entropy principle, or on a Shannon-Fano/Huffman code; (2) non-adaptive algorithms.
-Under loose assumptions and with high probability, our algorithms only need a number of measurements that is close to the information-theoretic lower bound, up to an explicitly-calculated universal constant factor.
+The goal of a {\it group testing} algorithm is to identify with high probability the subset of defectives via non-linear (disjunctive) binary measurements.
+Our main contributions are two classes of algorithms: (1) adaptive algorithms with tests based either on a maximum entropy principle, or on a Shannon-Fano/Huffman codes; (2) non-adaptive divide and conquer algorithms.
+Under loose assumptions on prior statistics and with high probability, our algorithms only need a number of measurements that is close to the information-theoretic entropy lower bound, up to an explicitly-calculated universal constant factor.
 We provide simulations to support our results.